shipperzhang/ArchivedRepo/README.md

 3. `-gcc "parameters"`

-    String of optional parameters to pass to the compiler.
-Useful to handle dynamic libraries (e.g. `-lm`).
+    String of additional arguments a user may want to pass to the compiler.

 4. `-a assumption_number`